ryoppippi/mcporter/README.md

 - `command` + optional `args` for stdio servers.
 - Optional metadata such as `description`, `headers`, `env`, `auth`, `tokenCacheDir`, and `clientName`.
 - Convenience helpers `bearerToken` or `bearerTokenEnv` populate `Authorization` headers automatically.

+If you omit the optional `imports` array, `mcp-runtime` automatically merges Cursor, Claude Code, Claude Desktop, and Codex configs (first entry wins on conflicts).
+Set `"imports": []` to disable or provide a custom order such as `"imports": ["cursor", "codex"]`.

 Pass a different path via `createRuntime({ configPath })` when you need multiple configs side by side.